eitanturok/eitanturok.github.io/_drafts/2024-01-09-faster-dynamic-programming.md

 ### Reformat the Recurrence Relation

-Now we will write the recurrence relation in a slightly different form (we'll see why we need this later).
+Now we will write the recurrence relation in a slightly different form that will be similar to the $\text{LWS}$ recurrence relation. ().
 Let

 $$
 dp[j]